 I decoupaged Martha Stewart lace to plain paper mache eggs.
 I like the combination of the natural brown egg with the lace, but you could also paint the egg any color you want before adding the lace!

 Supplies for Lace Eggs

-3. Brush another layer of decoupage glue on the area of the egg where you will be putting the lace.
+2. Brush a layer of decoupage glue on the back side of the lace.

 Want to see what other fun crafts bloggers have made as part of the 12 Months of Martha program?
 Just search the hashtag #12MonthsofMartha on Instagram or Pinterest to follow along!

 This is post is sponsored by Martha Stewart Living Omnimedia as part of the #12MonthsofMartha program.
 All content and opinions are my own.